openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_feature/README.md

 * `adata.layers['log_scran_pooling]` with log-normalized data and
 * `adata.X` with log-normalized data

-Methods should batch correct the matrix stored in `adata.X`.
+Methods should store their a batch-corrected gene expression matrix in `adata.X`.

 The `openproblems-python-batch-integration` docker container is used for the methods that can be installed without package conflicts.
 For R methods, the `openproblems-r-extras` container is used.

-Methods are run in four different scenarios that include scaling and highly variable gene selection:
+Most methods in the current task are run in four different scenarios that include scaling and highly variable gene selection:

 * `full_unscaled`
 * `hvg_unscaled`